Gilgit: Climate

 Gilgit experiences a cold desert climate (Köppen climate classification BWk).
-Weather conditions for Gilgit are dominated by its geographical location, a valley in a mountainous area, southwest of Karakoram range.
+Weather conditions in Gilgit are dominated by its geographical location, a valley in a mountainous area, southwest of the Karakoram range.

-Gilgit lacks significant rainfall, averaging in 120 to 240 mm annually, as monsoon breaks against the southern range of Himalayas.
-Irrigation for land cultivation is obtained from the rivers, abundant with melting snow water from higher altitudes.
+Gilgit lacks significant rainfall, averaging 120 to 240 mm annually, as the monsoon breaks against the southern range of Himalayas.
+Irrigation for land cultivation is obtained from the rivers, abundant with melting snowmelt from higher altitudes.

 The summer season is brief and hot, with daily high temperatures occasionally peaking at over 40 C. As a result of this extremity in the weather, landslides and avalanches are frequent in the area.